-Though this is a simple step, It is important to understand the operations conducted by SAS in order to carry out the concatenation.
+Though this is a simple step, It is important to understand the operations conducted by SAS to carry out the concatenation.

 DATA THREE; SET ONE TWO; RUN;

 By, Default the combined datasets will not be sorted.
-In order to sort the dataset, we need to provide the BY variable as below.
+To sort the dataset, we need to provide the BY variable as below.

 PROC SORT DATA=ONE; BY ID; RUN; PROC SORT DATA=TWO; BY ID; RUN; DATA THREE; SET ONE TWO; BY ID; RUN;

-It is also important to either sort or create an Index of the input datasets before using the BY statement.
+It is also important to either sort or creates an Index of the input datasets before using the BY statement.

-Using the SQL UNION is similar to the DATA step, except that all observations from both data sets are read while using multiple SET statements in the dataset whereas, in the case of SQL, they are read into memory first and then written.
+Using the SQL UNION is similar to the DATA step, except that all observations from both data sets are read while using multiple SET statements in the dataset.
+In the case of SQL, they are read into memory first and then written.

 /*Using union*/ proc sql; create table three as select * from one union select * from two; quit; /*using union all*/ proc sql; create table six as select * from one union all select * from two; quit;

 By default, Union will append datasets by column position.
-By using UNION CORR in PROC SQL, we can instruct SAS to append data sets by name and not by column position.
+Using UNION CORR in PROC SQL, we can instruct SAS to append data sets by name and not by column position.
 To understand this see the example below.

 Noe that, the observation var2_1 is placed in var2 variable.
-Similarly, for observation numbers 5 and 7, the observations are interchanged.
+Similarly, for observations numbers 5 and 7, the observations are interchanged.
 This is because the UNION appends the datasets by column position.